johnsamuelwrites/AISchool/README.md

 AI exercises for School Students

 ## Exercises
-This projets documents some possible exercises for school students (especially higher secondary students).
+This projets documents some possible exercises for school students (especially higher secondary students) to explain different aspects of Artificial Intelligence (AI).

 # Author
 * John Samuel